Semos Cloud Receives 2018 SAP Pinnacle Award: SAP App Center Partner of the Year

 Goran Rice, Head of Customer Success, Semos Cloud says:

-“We thank SAP for recognizing our commitment and hard work to deliver value to SAP customers by extending the Success Factors capabilities with the use of Semos’ Employee Engagement Suite.
+“We thank SAP for recognizing our commitment and hard work to deliver value for SAP customers by extending the Success Factors capabilities with the use of Semos’ Employee Engagement Suite.

 After SAP announced the SAP App Center in 2017, Semos Cloud understood that SAP is keen in introducing a low-touch model and to deliver greater value to its ecosystem by applying the “Power of many” in practice”